-Introducing our 2019 Scholarship Recipients
+Our 2019 Recipients

-will study Liberal Arts at OCC with the intention of going into Library Science.
+Devon Burton, Class of 2019, studied Liberal Arts at OCC with the intention of going into Library Science.
 Because of her experience overcoming dyslexia to become a voracious reader, she hopes to help children who struggle as she once did.
 She volunteered with the Key Club, helped with beach clean-ups, and was part of the Junior Miss Poppies program to raise support for veterans.

-will attend OCC to study Business Management after enjoying his classes in that subject at NHHS.
+Jackson Dugan, Class of 2019, enrolled at OCC to study Business Management after enjoying his classes in that subject at NHHS.
 With plans to transfer to a 4-year university, he worked 22 hours a week to save money for college while maintaining his grades at NHHS.
 In addition to volunteering at the ENC, he mentored a younger student to help improve their grades and outlook on life.

-The 2018 recipients:
+Our 2018 recipients:

 “Receiving this scholarship helped reduce my financial burdens and allowed me to focus on my education… Thank you for your vote of confidence!
 I won’t let you down!
 Go Sailors!”
 Kyle Langdon-Weyrich (2018 Scholarship recipient)

-The 2017 recipients:
+Our 2017 recipients:

 “I would like to say thank you for supporting me, helping me get one step closer in achieving my goal of becoming a nurse.”
 Calloway Kennedy (2017 Scholarship recipient)

-Callaway Kennedy, Class of 2017, attends Auburn University with a major in Nursing.
+Callaway Kennedy, Callaway Kennedy, Class of 2017, attended Auburn University with a major in Nursing.
 She loved her time at NHHS, especially playing on the Field Hockey and Soccer teams.
 Her volunteer work at Hoag Hospital while in high school both inspired and confirmed her desire to pursue nursing.
-Despite the rigorous coursework required of nursing students, she has excelled in her first year of college and is on-track for a successful career helping others.
+Despite the rigorous coursework required of nursing students, she excelled and kept on-track for a successful career helping others.